 Quick Overview of Kadence Blocks Free

-Kadence Blocks is a free and open-source plugin available within the WordPress repository.
+The Kadence Blocks WordPress plugin is a freely available on the WordPress repository.

 Just so that you know, the following are the blocks available within the free Kadence Blocks plugin;